Product Model: MS324PA

 How do I confirm MS324PA is compatible with our 3D endoscopy camera system?

-Start by checking how your camera control unit outputs 3D (signal format, frame packing/side-by-side, and the connector type such as SDI/HDMI/DP).
-Then validate the full chain—camera → router/switch → MS324PA—using the camera’s native 3D output mode.
-For procurement, we recommend a short onsite compatibility test with your exact camera and any OR routing devices to confirm stable 3D lock, correct depth, and expected overlays.
+Start by checking how your camera control unit outputs 3D video, including signal format, 3D format type, and connector type such as SDI, HDMI or DP.
+Then validate the full chain from camera to router or switcher to MS324PA using the camera’s native 3D output mode.
+For procurement or integration projects, a short compatibility test with the exact camera system and OR routing devices is recommended before rollout.

 What should we evaluate when switching from 2D to 3D surgical display workflows?